4 Major Types of Video Marketing You Can Do on Your Own

 Seriously…you don’t need high-tech cameras, professional lighting, and a film crew to make great videos.
 Just focus on the content in the videos and your audience will likely be engaged.

-To help you start producing videos like the pros, here is a list of 4 different types of video marketing you can do on your own (and some stellar examples of each).
+To help you start producing videos like the pros, here is a list of four different types of video marketing you can do on your own (and some stellar examples of each).

 1. Educational videos